7 Ways to Stay Safe When Using Facebook Marketplace

 Notify the police if the transaction is at your home

-It may be impossible to take a dining room set or large piece of furniture to a neutral location for the transaction.
-But move the furniture, appliance, or other item outside.
+It may be impossible to take a dining room set or large pieces of furniture to a neutral location for the transaction.
+So there are Facebook Marketplace rules for doing a transaction at your home, too.
+Move the furniture, appliance, or other item outside.
 Discreetly jot down the license plate number of the car in which the person arrives.
 You could alert the local police of the upcoming meeting and request they drive by your house, said Patire.
-“That’s the biggest thing I tell all my clients,” he said.
+“That’s the biggest thing I tell all my clients,” he says.
 “The police are there to protect and serve.
 Every phone call to them is recorded.
 If you ask them to drive by your house at a certain time, they will.”

 Don’t automatically reject this type of selling

 Yes, there can be risks to buying and selling on Facebook and similar online exchanges.
-Use diligence, though, and you can remain safe while making beneficial transactions, said Patire.
-“I don’t want people to think selling this way isn’t a good idea,” said Patire.
-“Every once in a while, you will find a person with wrong intent.
+Use diligence, though, and follow these Facebook Marketplace rules, and you can remain safe while making beneficial transactions, says Patire.
+“I don’t want people to think selling this way isn’t a good idea,” he says.
+“Every once in a while, you will find a person with the wrong intent.
 Limit what you say, have a good safety system in place, and you can spotlight them and remain safe.”
+That Facebook Marketplace is always a bad thing is one of the Facebook “facts” that just aren’t true.